The world around us has changed drastically.

 The Modern Method to Learning Grammar in a Foreign Language

 The Three Principles of Grammar in Modern Language Learning

 We started our break from traditional learning methods by understanding three general concepts about grammar that shape our approach to learning it the modern way.
+So how can you learn a new language and its unique grammar?
 Let’s explore each of those three ideas together.

 1. Grammar is a side dish, not the main course

 Do you remember art class?
 Glue was important, but it wasn’t the emphasis.
 Nobody looked at your piece of art and complemented you on how well you used the glue.
 Glue isn’t spectacular.
 It’s important because it holds things together.
 But it’s only supplemental.
 It’s not the principal component.

 Modern language learners understand that grammar is the glue of language, and modern technology has adapted to this understanding.
 One example is the Grammarly app, a convenient grammar checker for your browser that checks your English writing for errors whenever you type anything online.
 Technology like this shows that we know grammar still matters for clarity, but we also don’t want to have to think about it all the time.

 Phrases, vocabulary and conversation are the key ingredients in language.
 Grammar is important.
 But its function is to hold all the other parts together.

 No artist would make a piece of art by simply smearing glue all over a canvas.
 Nor do we modern language learners overwhelm ourselves with the grammar that holds all the pieces of our language learning together.
 We don’t ignore or overlook it, but we don’t emphasize it above other language learning aspects either.
 We simply combine all components of language (and use grammar to glue them together) to create a beautiful piece of linguistic art.

 Modern language learners relax.
 We emphasize conversation and see grammar as simply a tool to help us accomplish that goal.